Educational Ocean Activities and Games

 Preschoolers practice letter recognition in this game!
 The board game has no beginning or end so preschoolers have to use their critical thinking skills to figure out which way to move their game piece to get to the letters they need.
 When a player lands on an upper case letter on the game board, they have to find the matching lower case letter on their scorecard.

-Alphabet Race Gross Motor Game
+Ocean Themed Gross Motor Alphabet Card Game

 Get the kids up and moving with this game!
 Everyone needs more ocean gross motor activities, right?!